Notification Dialogs

 }

-This type of dialog should be used for scenarios where you can do one action in two ways or you can stop doing that action.
-For example, when an application ends and you need to save the date, you can chose between:
+This type of dialog should be used for scenarios where you can complete an action in two different ways, or cancel it.
+For example, when an application exits and you need to save data, you can choose between:

-- saving the data (and close the application)
+• saving the data (and closing the application)

-- not saving the date (and still close the application)
+• not saving the data (and still closing the application)

 or